Imadberkani/scorescanner/README.md

 ### Preprocessing

 Now, we propose two preprocessing steps:
-- First, identifying and replacing outliers with extreme value.
+- First, identifying and replacing `outliers` with `extreme value`.
-- Second, applying optimal binning of continuous variables, which includes creating unique categories for outliers and missing values.
+- Second, applying `optimal binning` of `continuous variables`, which includes creating unique categories for `outliers` and `missing values`.

 ##### Preprocessing parameters